louiseluli/classic-cinema-ai-analysis/README.md

 6.  **Configure Data Path in Notebook (`FinalProject.ipynb`):**
     - Open `FinalProject.ipynb`.
     - The notebook uses a variable, likely `GOOGLE_DRIVE_PATH` in your `load_imdb_dataset` function, and `WIKIDATA_CACHE_DIR` in the Wikidata fetching sections, to locate data files.
-    - **For IMDb Data:** The `load_imdb_dataset` function in your notebook refers to `GOOGLE_DRIVE_PATH`.
+    - **For IMDb Data:** The `load_imdb_dataset` function in the notebook refers to `GOOGLE_DRIVE_PATH`.
 You should modify this function or the variable it uses to point to the local `data/IMDb/` relative path.
       - Example: If `load_imdb_dataset` is called like `load_imdb_dataset('title.basics.tsv.gz')`, ensure the path logic inside it correctly prepends `data/IMDb/`.
-One way is to set a base path variable at the top of your notebook:
+One way is to set a base path variable at the top of the notebook:
         ```python
-        # In your notebook, near the top or before data loading:
+        # In the notebook, near the top or before data loading:
         IMDB_DATA_ROOT = 'data/IMDb'
         # Then modify load_imdb_dataset to use it:
         # file_path = os.path.join(IMDB_DATA_ROOT, filename)
         ```
     - **For Wikidata Cache:** The provided code updates for Wikidata fetching already set `WIKIDATA_CACHE_DIR = os.path.join('data', 'Wikimedia')`.
-Ensure this is consistent in your notebook.
+Ensure this is consistent in the notebook.

 ## Usage